 In 1881, when this geyserite cone was collected, steam and hot water erupted from its 17 vents to a height of 9 m (30 ft).
 As the water cooled and evaporated, it deposited geyserite silica, a variety of opal.

 The Department of Mineral Sciences at the Smithsonian assures me they have no further information on this specimen.

-IN THE GUIDEBOOK: Find out about Superintendent Norris’s favorite spot in the park on page 183 of the fourth edition.
+IN THE GUIDEBOOK: Find out about Superintendent Norris’s favorite spot in the park on page 183 of the fifth edition of Yellowstone Treasures.